The testicles and ovaries produce testosterone. Producing too little or too much testosterone can affect your physical

 Moderately elevated testosterone levels in men tend to produce few noticeable symptoms.
 Boys with higher levels of testosterone may begin puberty earlier.
-Women with excessive testosterone may develop masculine features.
+Women with higher than normal testosterone may develop masculine features.

 High testosterone levels may also occur in less serious conditions.
 For example, congenital adrenal hyperplasia, which can affect males and females, is a rare but natural cause for elevated testosterone production.

 You may be a candidate for testosterone replacement therapy if low T is interfering with your health and quality of life.
 Artificial testosterone can be administered orally, through injections, or with gels or patches on the skin.